 While coding respondent-political-transcribed for political topics, we noted the presence of videos that were not political which we code as NONE.
 We remove videos annotated by users as political that are not actually political from the respondent-political-transcribed dataset by comparing the codes in the short-form descriptions of why a user found a video to be political with the "ground truth" codes generated from that video's text transcript.
-If both the code of the user's short-form description and the code of the video transcript are NONE, meaning that none of the 31 political topics defined in Section 4 are present in either pieces of content, we remove the video from the dataset.
-We identify 138 such annotation-video pairs, and after removing them from respondent-political-transcribed we are left with the validated-perceived-political dataset (n = 997) which we use in our subsequent analysis.
+If both the code of the user's short-form description and the code of the video transcript are NONE, meaning that none of the 30 political topics defined in Section 4 are present in either pieces of content, then we remove the data point from the dataset.
+We identify 138 annotation-video pairs that are not political and after removing them from respondent-political-transcribed we are left with the validated-perceived-political dataset (N = 997) which we use in our analysis.